YunanOwO/Sever_MKT/README.md

 - **Accessing <u>R Studio</u>**: To use R, enter `http://137.189.75.142:8787` in your browser.
 - Log in to R Studio using your existing system account credentials, formatted as `[name]-mkt-2`, along with your password.

+## Questions and Issues

+For any server or software-related queries or issues, please utilize the GitHub Issues interface on [this page](https://github.com/YunanOwO/Sever_MKT/issues).
+You can search for existing issues to find answers or create new ones to post your questions.
+This approach helps in efficiently tracking and resolving any problems or inquiries.